renehorstmann/Pixelc/doc.md

 ### Replace
 ![img](res/button_replace.png)
-Replaces the touched color
+Replaces the touched color.
 ### None
 ![img](res/button_cross.png)
 Does nothing on the canvas.
-Use this mode if you just want to view your pixel art, without accidentally drawing on it
+Use this mode if you just want to view your pixel art, without accidentally drawing on it.
 ### Pipette
 ![img](res/button_pipette.png)
-Click on a color in the canvas to set it as [secondary](#S-secondary_color).
+Click on a color in the canvas to set it as [secondary color](#S-secondary_color).
 The app shows a flash effect of that color to show you that the pipette mode is active.
 (Also if [shading](#S_shading) is active)

 ## <a name="S-tooltip"></a>Tooltip
 ![img](res/button_tooltip.png)
-Click on the tooltip tool in the toolbar to open the tooltip dialog
+Click on the tooltip tool in the toolbar to open the tooltip dialog.

 ![img](doc/tooltip_dialog.png)